ElBFCambiaformas/Web2App/README.md

 REQUIREMENTS
 ------------
 - Node.js (LTS recommended) – https://nodejs.org
-- npm (comes with Node.js)

 INSTALLATION & SETUP
 -------------------
 1. Install dependencies:
     cd MyWebApp
     npm install
 2. Ensure icon.ico is present in the project folder.
+If not, run the icomaker python script.
-3. Run the app in development mode: npm start
+3. Run the Command Prompt in Administrator mode and set the directory to the template (cd C:\Users\user\Downloads\MyWebApp) and run this command: npm start

+    It will:
    - Opens the app window with the website.
    - Downloads triggered by the site go to the system Downloads folder.
    - Shows GUI download progress bar with cancel button.